 During World War II, a large temple bell from Konu's Shoganji Temple was confiscated by the Japanese navy as a source of metal to make ammunition.
 However, before the bell could be turned into bullets, the war ended.
 An Englishman found it sitting on the dock in Kure (near Hiroshima) and took it home with him.
 There, it was found by a member of the Japanese Chamber of Commerce from Atlanta, Georgia.
 He purchased the bell and brought it to Atlanta to donate to the Carter Center, as a gift from the Chamber of Commerce.

-President Carter was grateful for the gift, but he understood the bell to be a spoil of war, and the Bible specifically outlaws taking and keeping spoils of war.
+President Carter was grateful for the gift.
+However, as a devout Christian, he understood the bell to be a spoil of war, which he could not accept according to the teachings of the Bible.
 He had his staff investigate the bell and they discovered that it had been taken from Shoganji Temple.
 In 1990, Carter and his daughter Amy visited Konu to return the bell.

 This visit by a former US president to a tiny rural community in Japan changed our town drastically.
 The people of Konu made a replica of the bell and gave the original back to the Carter Center in Atlanta.
 Then, to commemorate Carter's remarkable act of generosity, they built a Jimmy Carter Civic Center, which serves as a rather spectacular community center for Konu and includes a gallery called the Peace Learning Center that tells the story of Carter's life, his presidency, and the work of the Carter Center in Atlanta.